Your Texas Family Law Attorney

 Family Law Practice Areas

-Brandy Austin is a family lawyer Arlington, TX can count on.
 Our entire firm partners with clients to resolve a range of family law issues, including:

 The Texas Family Code can change with every legislative session.
-It is important to have a family lawyer Arlington, TX can count on to stay up to date on all the recent changing laws and how they impact family law clients so we can stay on top of the industry.
+It is important to have a family lawyer you can count on to stay up to date on all the recent changing laws and how they impact family law clients so we can stay on top of the industry.
 With an experienced family lawyer leading the firm, we know how to work hard for you.

 Our free consultations provide an opportunity for all potential clients to explain their situation.
 If you choose our firm, we will create a detailed plan-of-action to get you closer to reaching your family goals.
 We will work tirelessly to get you the best possible result for your situation.
-Talk to a top family lawyer Arlington, TX has to offer today.

 We have families, so we understand that these challenges can represent one of the most difficult periods in your life.
 Our lawyers have the knowledge needed to answer any questions that arise throughout this process.

-The compassionate Arlington family lawyers at the Brandy Austin Law Firm, PLLC have successfully represented many clients and their families in obtaining the best outcomes available.
+Our compassionate Arlington family lawyers at the Brandy Austin Law Firm, PLLC have successfully represented many clients and their families in obtaining the best outcomes available.
 Some of the family law legal services we offer include:

 Divorce